How to estimate drywall costs: Drywall estimating template

 Estimating small drywall jobs

 Our research indicates that for most contractors, a drywall job is considered small if it is for no more than one residential room.
-This may also include drywall repair, which can range from fixing a crack to replace entire panels.
+This may also include drywall repair, which can range from fixing a crack to replacing entire panels.

 Even if it is a basic project, it is still important to break down your estimate into labor costs and material costs to cover all your bases.

-Depending how small the drywall job is, it may be more efficient to create your estimate based on how many hours the job will take rather than the square footage.
+Depending on how small the drywall job is, it may be more efficient to create your estimate based on how many hours the job will take rather than the square footage.

 Cost of material